 Principle Concepts in DisCussion at RTCTF

-2) The existing process of having a pricing run to capture the effects of reliability deployments will continue.
+2) The existing process of having a pricing run to capture the effects of reliability deployments will continue, as will the existing reliability deployment triggers for executing that process.
 However, the pricing run will be modified to also co-optimize energy and AS.
 To account for the co-optimization in the pricing run, the following modifications will be made to the inputs:

 a.
-AS offers from Reliability Unit Commitment (RUC) instructed Resources, including RMR Resources, will be removed for the pricing run.
+AS offers from Reliability Unit Commitment (RUC) instructed Resources, including RMR Resources, will be removed for the pricing run and be assigned a pre-defined high AS offer price.

-b.
-AS offers from Load Resources on under-frequency relays (UFRs) that have been manually deployed by ERCOT for Responsive Reserve (RRS) or ERCOT Contingency Reserve Service (ECRS) will be removed for the pricing run.
+6) The Reliability Deployment Price Adder process will apply to both energy and AS, and the adder for each AS product will be the positive increase in MCPC between the dispatch and pricing run.

+7) The existing policy of removing RUC and RMR capacity from the calculation of the ORDC adder will be preserved in effect as faithfully as possible.

+8) For Reg-Down, the ASDC will be a constant value equal to VOLL.

 Future Decision Points and Issues for Developing Principle Concepts

-1. Determining the shape and price points for the Regulation Down ASDC
+None